-ENGL093M Reading and Writing I 4-0-4
+ENGL093M Reading and Writing I

 This course is designed for students with Accuplacer placement scores of 40-54 in reading, greater than or equal to 50 in sentence skills, and 2-3 on the writing sample.
 Students will develop proficiency in fundamental reading and writing skills.
 The course emphasizes comprehending main ideas and details, making inferences, developing vocabulary, understanding the logical relationship among the parts of paragraphs, and applying study skills as they relate to textbook comprehension.
 Students will also build corollary skills necessary for effective written communication including sound mechanics (spelling, punctuation, and grammar), improved vocabulary and diction (word choice), varied sentence structure, tense agreement, use of topic sentences and supporting details, and overall development of one singular thesis.
 This course may not be applied to certificate or degree requirements.
 Upon completion of the course students must demonstrate the acquisition.
 A grade of "C" or better is required to advance to ENGL095M.
-This course is offered in the fall, spring, and summer terms.
-Prerequisite: Placement Testing
+Prerequisite: Qualifying Accuplacer placement score.
+(See p.
+58 for details.)